GabeSamurai/ParadiseOS/README.md

 ## Observations
 1. This system does not only define input, but output behavior.
 The user must only see and interact(seeing is a form of interaction) with vessels in the same hierarchy.
 2. No form of visualizing the created scripts is to be programmed.
 I should find a way of registering this in the file system.
+3. Everything is supposed to be achieved thought the primitives of the paradise system, from coloring the monitor to producing sounds.
+Although possible to alter the states of input and output devices from the script, the idea is to program anything through these primitives.